 20 TIPS FOR MAINTAINING SAFE, CLEAN, HEALTHY COMMUNITIES

 Millions of Americans are celebrating clean, safe and healthy communities this spring as they volunteer for Keep America Beautiful’s Great American Cleanup™.
-Now in its 22nd year, the Great American Cleanup is the nation’s largest annual community improvement program.
+The Great American Cleanup is the nation’s largest annual community improvement program.
 More than 30,000 events are being planned in more than 15,000 communities.

 Here are 20 great tips for improving community environments year-round: